mateineaga/Tremend-DevOps-Internship-Task/Task_2_Docker_pipeline/README.md

 ## 2. Create a Dockerfile

 Dockerfile created on a node base image, bullseye being the most stable and easy to set up.
-The internal port of the application 3000 is exposed and mapped to port 8080.
+The internal port of the application 8080 is exposed and mapped to external port 8080.

 ```
 FROM node:19-bullseye